Where to start

 |---|---|

-| System prompt | The agent's job description.
-Tell it who it represents, the tone to use, what it can and cannot do, and any hard rules.
-The clearer this is, the better the agent behaves on real calls. |
+| Prompt | The system prompt: who the agent represents, the tone to use, what it may and may not do, and any hard rules.
+This is the field that decides how the agent behaves on a real call. |

-Voice & language tab
+Voice and language tab

 Connections tab

-Pausing or deleting an agent
+Pausing an agent

 What to do next